 Those facilities which did not undergo PSD review?

 Lincoln Center - A permit application was submitted to the Illinois EPA to add one additional turbine at the site.
-The site holds a PSD permit and there are no potential circumvention issues associated with this application.
+The site holds a PSD permit and there are no potential circumvention issues (is this responsive – this term might have industry significance but it doesn’t make much sense to me) associated with this application.

 Wheatland - There are on plans to expand the site at this time.